The Post-Treaty Battleships (Part 2)

-Jane's Fighting Ships from the war years, the 1950's, and into the 1960's credited these ships with a standard displacement of 45,000t, a rated speed of 33kts and a service speed of 35kts, and 19in to 16in belt armor.
+Jane's Fighting Ships from the war years, the 1950's and into the 1960's, credited these ships with a standard displacement of 45,000t, a rated speed of 33kts, service speed of 35kts and 19in to 16in belt armor.
 These figures were widely repeated, with variations.
 Whether the extreme over estimation of the Iowa's armor was simple mistake, or government misdirection dating back to the war years, I do not know.

 For what appears to be the final word on all US battleship classes, I recommend the book U.S. Battleships, An Illustrated Design History by Norman Friedman.
 Mr. Friedman, by the way, says that the Iowa class ships never ran a measured mile in speed trials due to fear of enemy submarines.
 He quotes the same design speed as Conway's (and the other specs are very similar, if not identical, to Conway's figures), but says that the power plant was designed to permit up to 20% overload, that is 254,000shp, enough to drive a fully loaded ship to 33.5kts, or a light ship (51,000t) to 35.4kts.